 Do You Have a Victim Personality?
 12 Ways to Tell

-Being told you have a victim personality tends to cause defensiveness in most of us.
-We have suffered so, so much.
+Been told you have a victim personality?
+It tends to understandably leave most of us feeling defensive.
+We have lived through so much.
 How dare someone belittle our suffering?!

 But they aren’t.
-They are trying to point out that, without even realising it, we are choosing to continue our suffering, and actually using it to trap ourselves.
-We are taking power from victimhood, but by so doing giving up our power to heal.
+They are trying to point out that, without even realising it, you are choosing to continue your suffering.
+And actually using it to trap yourself.

 [Read our adjoining piece “what is the victim mentality?’ for more on just how this works.]